Easy Bible Quiz about Biblical Characters and People.

 Being a Pharisee, Saul of Tarsus saw to the killing of many believers, including the first martyr, Stephen.

-Paul did not personally know Jesus and was not an Apostle.
+Paul did not personally know Jesus when he was alive and was not among the original disciples.

 -